Website icon Xpert.Digital

 There is still a lot to do

-The decline in Germany in the climate protection index clearly shows that there is still a lot to do to achieve the self -inserted climate goals and to play a leading role internationally.
-The traffic light government has submitted ambitious plans – including the accelerated expansion of renewable energies and the coal phase -out until 2030 – but their implementation must be faster and more effective.
+Germany's decline in the Climate Action Index clearly demonstrates that there is still much to do to achieve its self-imposed climate goals and regain a leading international role.
+The traffic light coalition government has presented ambitious plans – including the accelerated expansion of renewable energies and the phase-out of coal by 2030 – but their implementation must be faster and more effective.

 The challenges are great: the transport sector must be electrified, the existing buildings must be renovated to make them more energy efficient and the dependence on fossil fuels must be reduced.
 At the same time, the energy crisis must not be used as an excuse to water down climate policy goals.